Advantages of building a vertical garden

 9. Buy a vertical planter

 If you’re scratching your head thinking of how to make a vertical garden, you don’t have to worry.
-Buying a vertical planter is a fuss-free solution.
+Buying one, like this Bunnings vertical planter, is a fuss-free solution.

 10. Use hook planters